Volker Heinrich

-Volker B. Heinrich is a German naturalist.
+Volker Bernd Heinrich is a German naturalist.

 He studied horticultural sciences at the Technical University of Munich.
 A self-confessed "nepenthophile", he is a carnivorous plant enthusiast.

+Personal Life and Career

 Heinrich has settled in the Philippines with his wife and family and operates the largest dedicated carnivorous plant nursery of the Philippines - the Pitcher Plant Farm.

 His interest in Nepenthes and his knowledge of possible pitcher plant sites have made him a regular member of expeditions in the country in recent years.
 He is the co-discoverer and co-describer of several new Nepenthes species, including N. attenboroughii, N. hamiguitanensis, and N. micramphora.